-- Demonstration of communication skills, which include sufficient written and oral skills - Demonstration of interpersonal skills to relate effectively to client systems, other students, faculty, staff and other professionals - Demonstration of sufficient knowledge of social work and clarity of thinking to process information and apply it to appropriate situations in the classroom and in the field. - Exhibiting sufficient motor and sensory abilities to attend and participate in class and practicum placement, with or without accomodations.
-For information and detailed explanation fothe services provided by Student Disability Services please see Student Disability Services: Faculty Resource Guide distributed by the Office of Student Disability Service (https://apps.wtamu.edu/forms/degree.php
+- Demonstration of communication skills which include sufficient written and oral skills. - Demonstration of interpersonal skills to relate effectively to client systems, other students, faculty, staff and other professionals. - Demonstration of sufficient knowledge of social work and clarity of thinking to process information and apply it to appropriate situations in classroom and field. - □ Exhibiting sufficient motor and sensory abilities to attend and participate in class and practicum placement, with or without accommodations.
+For information and detailed explanation of the services provided by the Student Disability Services please see Student Disability Services: Faculty Resource Guide distributed by the office of Student Disability Services, which can be accessed at https://apps.wtamu.edu/forms/degree.php